-Students use the Maker self-assessment rubric to evaluate their design work.
-Each rubric includes four levels or achievement.
-The intention is to help students reflect on what they have done well and what they could have done better.
+Students use the student worksheet assessment rubric to evaluate their design work according to the learning goals.
+Each rubric includes four levels: Bronze, Silver, Gold, and Platinum.
+The intention of the rubric is to help students reflect on what they have done well in relation to the learning goals and what they could have done better.
 Each rubric can be linked to engineering-related learning goals from the Next Generation Science Standards (NGSS).